sendgrid/sendgrid-python/TROUBLESHOOTING.md

 * [Error Handling](#error-handling)

 <a name="environment"></a>
-## Environment Variables and Your SendGrid API Key
+## Environment Variables and Your Twilio SendGrid API Key

-All of our examples assume you are using [environment variables](https://github.com/sendgrid/sendgrid-python#setup-environment-variables) to hold your SendGrid API key.
+All of our examples assume you are using [environment variables](https://github.com/sendgrid/sendgrid-python#setup-environment-variables) to hold your Twilio SendGrid API key.

-If you choose to add your SendGrid API key directly (not recommended):
+If you choose to add your Twilio SendGrid API key directly (not recommended):

 `api_key=os.environ.get('SENDGRID_API_KEY')`